Distributed-denial-of-service attacs (DDoS) Attacks Explained: How They Work and How to Protect Yourself

 The amount of DDoS’s is increasing

 The European Union Agency for Cybersecurity (ENISA) and Finnish Traficom´s National Cyber Security Centre (NCSC) both highlight that the number of DDoS attacks is increasing.
-In a recent report from ENISA they show the number of DDoS attacks against European organization last year constituted 46% of all threats and out of them 12,5% was targeting the Financial Sector, which is Samlink´s client base for the service that we provide.
-NCSC in addition have added that even if there has been some major impact on a leading bank in the Nordics no trust services have seen any prolonged disruptions, since they are rare in Finland.
+In a recent report from ENISA they show the number of DDoS attacks against European organization last year constituted 46% of all threats and out of them 12,5% were targeting the Financial Sector According to NCSC, even if there has been some major impact to a bank in the Nordics no trust services have seen any prolonged disruptions, since they are rare.

 Read more news here